tawneeh/Tracker.Solution/README.md

 ## Description

-This application will allow a user, Pierre, to add vendors to a list and view their specific orders on a detailed page.
+This application will allow a user, Pierre, to add vendors to a list and view their specific orders on a detail page.

 ## Setup/Installation Requirements